-[SA-approved Sept 2015] Alternative 4: Conditionally transfer a certain percentage (Options a-c) of the recreational allocation to the commercial sector until such a time that recreational landings reach a predetermined threshold (Options d-f).
+Alternative 4: Conditionally transfer a certain percentage (Options a-d) of the stock ACL to the commercial sector until such a time that recreational landings reach a predetermined threshold (Options e-g).
 If this threshold is met, the recreational and commercial allocations will revert to 68% for the recreational sector and 32% for the commercial sector.